Drug Expiration and Beyond-Use Dates

 When and how should I return expired meds?

-Depending on your practice setting, supplier, and product, the method of return for expired meds may vary.
-As mentioned, your pharmacy will likely return expired or nearly expired meds to your warehouse or primary vendor.
+The method of return for expired meds may vary.
+As mentioned, your pharmacy will likely return expired or nearly expired meds.
 In some cases, a reverse distributor is used to return and destroy expired meds.
 Sometimes a manufacturer will dictate when and how you return expired meds.
 If you’re unsure about returning expired meds at your pharmacy, check with your pharmacist or with the person who is designated to take care of stock (i.e., inventory specialist).

 In the U.S., special paperwork is required for Schedule II controlled substances that are expired.
 We have more information about this in our technician tutorial, Dispensing C-II Controlled Substances.

----Please continue to the next page for a Cheat Sheet on drug expiration and beyond-use dates---
+continue for a Cheat Sheet on drug expiration and beyond-use dates---

 - Meds are guaranteed to have full potency up to the manufacturer’s expiration date.

-- Beyond-use dates help guarantee additional important qualities such as stability and sterility of meds.
+- Beyond-use dates also help guarantee qualities such as stability and sterility of meds.

 - State or province laws and regulatory agencies expect you to only dispense in-date meds.

-- If a manufacturer’s expiration date only has a month and a year, the med is good until the last day of that month.
+- If an expiration date only has a month and a year, the med is good until the last day of that month.

 - Package insert or med labeling